 There may be a few important reasons why you might see some weight changes if you are using Humira.
 The manufacturer of Humira (adalimumab) does not list weight gain or weight loss as a possible direct side effect in the product labeling for Humira.
 However, other conditions, symptoms, or medications may affect your weight while you are using this medication.
 Clinical studies have also shown weight gain with Humira.

 Humira is a biologic Tumor Necrosis Factor (TNF) alpha inhibitor given by injection to treat many different autoimmune diseases where inflammation leads to symptoms.
-Common uses include rheumatoid arthritis, Crohn's disease, plaque psoriasis, ulcerative colitis, ankylosing spondylitis, and psoriatic arthritis.
+Common uses include rheumatoid arthritis, Crohn's disease, plaque psoriasis, adult and pediatric ulcerative colitis, ankylosing spondylitis, and psoriatic arthritis.

 You may have inflammation and pain, not feel well, and your appetite could be decreased when you do not feel well.
 This may occur when you are having symptoms from rheumatoid arthritis, Crohn's disease, ulcerative colitis, ankylosing spondylitis or other conditions.

 After your inflammation and pain are controlled with Humira, you may feel better and your appetite may return, leading to weight gain.
 This typically would happen slowly over time.
 To combat any weight gain due to a better appetite, talk to your doctor about an effective and safe exercise regimen and how to maintain a healthy diet.
 You may also be able to exercise more easily due to improved health.